Upload-and-View/PyOS/README.md

     sys.exit(1)
 # --- End passlib check ---

-# Add the _packages directory to sys.path so gum can be imported
+# Add the _packages directory to sys.path so gum and other packages can be imported
 curr_dir = Path(__file__).resolve().parent
 packages_dir = curr_dir / "_packages"
 if str(packages_dir) not in sys.path: